dantesolis/100-days-kallaway-log/README.md

 - Finished Section 5 and started Section 6 of [learn-svg-animation](https://www.udemy.com/learn-svg-animation) Udemy Course.
 There's a [codepen](https://codepen.io/intercoder/pen/32d98bead3e199caac5af985bf2e9aa4?editors=0110) for this.
 But right now set to pvt.

+- Worked on a component-playground for my react components using storybook.
+Repo [component-playground](https://github.com/dantesolis/component-playground)

 **Thoughts:** None

 **Link to work:** *See Today's progress*